clearlinux/clear-linux-documentation/source/ciao-deploy.rst

     |   `-- all
     +-- hosts

-The hosts file contains the IP addresses/hostnames of your servers grouped under the roles they will serve.
+The hosts file contains the IP addresses/hostnames of your nodes grouped under the roles they will serve.
 For this example it should look like this::

     [dbservers]